 Education: Learn through workshops on leadership, sustainability, and professional development.
 Each stream approaches topics depending on participant level of engagement.

-Mentorship: Access mentorship and guidance through your own student groups and advisors, or through Sustainability Hub advisors.
+Mentorship: Access mentorship and guidance through your own groups and advisors, or through Sustainability Hub advisors.

 Experiential Learning: Integrate lived experiences to advance your leadership abilities through project or problem-based learning.

 Multidisciplinary Networks: Integrate and interact with interdisciplinary teams, engaging multiple perspectives and encouraging collaboration with project team members and on-and off-campus groups.

 Program learning objectives are based on the framework of sustainability leadership competencies, including: